vincurekf/mkedit/README.md

 # mkedit
-mkedit is dead simple content editable plugin which turns specified element(s) editbale and provides callbacks
+mkedit is jQuery plugin which makes specified element(s) editable and provides callbacks.

+Just click on the element you want to edit, make chages and click save.
+Yeah!
+It's that simple.

 # Usage
-Basic usage is the same as every jquery plugin.
+Basic usage is the same as with every jQuery plugin.

-We need to have an element with ```mke-id``` attribute, this should be unique value.
-Mkedit uses it as uniquie reference to the element.
+We need to have an element with ```mke-id``` attribute, this should be unique value. mkedit uses it as unique reference to the element.
 ```
 <span class="editable" mke-id="1">
 ```

-Attatch the plugin to the element and let it do its small magic:
+Attach the plugin to the element and let it do its small magic:
 ```
 $('.editable').mkedit('attach', options);
 ```

-If you want to listen to keypress on that element you can add ```listen```:
+If you want to listen for keypress on that element you can add ```listen```:
 ```
 $('.editable').mkedit('listen', options);
 ```